-Zonta Club of Everett’s Celebrates 90th Anniversary
+Zonta Club of Everett celebrates 90th Anniversary

-The sculpture was dedicated to the City of Everett, on Aug.
-27th, 2020.
+The sculpture was dedicated to the City of Everett, on 27 of Aug.
+2020.
 The Arboretum Marketing Director Renee Greenleaf had this to say, “We are thrilled to include such an inspiring figurative bronze sculpture in our permanent collection.
 “We have also placed her graceful presence in the Woodland Garden & Fernery area, where everyone can cherish her hopeful message.”

-The author noted that while creating the concept and title for this work of art, the journey and history of Zonta and its purpose to help women stretch and rise to meet goals in their lives played a major role in the theme.
+The artist noted that while creating the concept and title for this work of art, the journey and history of Zonta and its purpose to help women stretch and rise to meet goals in their lives played a major role in the theme.

 According to her, she chose that idea as a basis for the sculpture’s design because the creation of ‘We Rise’ developed into a parallel process.